crossminer/scava-docs/docs/user-guide/administration/index.md

 Once the project has been registred, it's possible to configure inside it some analysis tasks.
 A analisis task is consist of:
 * Label name: the analysis task name.
 * Task type: the scheduling tasks execution mechanism which could be:
-  * Single Execution: which allow to run a task between a start date and an end date.
+  * Single Execution: which allows to execute a task between a start date and an end date.
   * Monitoring Execution: which permits to run a task from a start date until the current date then to schedule the task execution each new day.
 * Start date: the start time range of the analysis process.
 * End date: the end time range of the analysis process.